 In previous chapter we have already studied about electric current and resistance.

-We know that a force must be applied on free charges of a conductor in order to maintain a continous current in the conductor.
+We know that a force must be applied on free charges of a conductor in order to maintain a continuous current in the conductor.

-Here a question arises how can we maintain this force in order to maintain a continous flow of current.
+Here a question arises how can we maintain this force in order to maintain a continuous flow of current.
 You will find answer to this question while

 studying this chapter.